gzoller/dotty-reflection/README.md

 See unit tests for detailed examples of usage.

+### Limitations
+* No support for inTermsOf() and prameters in Intersection or Untion types (```val t: X|Y``` or ```val u: X&Y```).
+This is because union/intersection types don't appear to be implemented as full classes in Scala so when inTermsOf() uses Java reflection to examine the given class, it comes up completely blank!
+There's nothing to dive into and resolve the type symbols to their correct types from the given trait.

 ### Acknowledgements

 I wish to thank three people who have helped make this library possible, with their patient explanations and help on gitter and in code reviews.
 Learning the Dotty reflection internals was a learning curve for me and these guys really helped me through it: